quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Generating Acknowledgements {#generating-acks}

+Endpoints acknowledge all packets they receive and process.
+However, only ack-eliciting packets trigger the sending of an ACK frame.
+Packets that are not ack-eliciting are only acknowledged when an ACK frame is sent for other reasons.

+When sending a packet for any reason, an endpoint should attempt to bundle an ACK frame if one has not been sent recently.
+Doing so helps with timely loss detection at the peer.
+While loss detection and congestion control do not depend on receiving an immediate acknowledgment for packets that are sent, performance can be improved by acknowledging immediately in several cases, as discussed below.

+### Sending ACK Frames

-An acknowledgement SHOULD be sent immediately upon receipt of a second ack-eliciting packet.
-QUIC recovery algorithms do not assume the peer sends an ACK immediately when receiving a second ack-eliciting packet.
+An ACK frame SHOULD be sent immediately upon receipt of a second ack-eliciting packet.
+Loss detection does not assume that the peer sends an ACK immediately on receiving a second ack-eliciting packet.

-In order to accelerate loss recovery and reduce timeouts, the receiver SHOULD send an immediate ACK after it receives an out-of-order packet.
+In order to accelerate loss detection and reduce timeouts, the receiver SHOULD send an immediate ACK after it receives an out-of-order packet.
 It could send immediate ACKs for in-order packets for a period of time that SHOULD NOT exceed 1/8 RTT unless more out-of-order packets arrive.
 If every packet arrives out-of-